goncalvesj/iac-templates/AzureArmTemplates/Azure.LogicApp.Function.Storage/README.md

 - Function App with associated Storage Account and App Insights

 ## Logic App Flow

 1. Message is received
 2. Function App is executed
-3. Message is completed or sent to deadletter
+3. Message is completed or sent to dead letter

 ![LogicAppFlow](LogicAppFlow.PNG)